Contact us

 Biometric Residence Permit (BRP)

-If your programme is longer than six months, your Student Visa vignette will only be valid for 30 days to allow you to enter the UK.
+If your programme is longer than six months, your Student visa vignette (entry clearance) will be valid for 90 days to allow you to enter the UK.
 You will collect your visa for the full length of your stay when you arrive in the UK.
-The visa you collect when you arrive is called a BRP (Biometric Residence Permit).
-BRPs are credit card sized and contain your biometric information embedded within them.
+The visa you collect when you arrive is called a Biometric Residence Permit card (BRP).
+Your BRP is your visa card and it contains your biometric information.
 Click here for further information on BRP cards.

-If you choose to collect your BRP from the University, you will receive your visa when you enrol.
-You will either enrol at the International Registration event or at the Student Services Centre, depending on when your programme of study begins.
+If you choose to collect your BRP from the University, you will receive your visa when you attend your 'Right to Study Check' appointment.

-If you choose to collect your BRP from another location, you must collect it before you can enrol at the University.
-If you applied for your Student Visa outside the UK, you cannot enrol without your BRP.
+If you choose to collect your BRP from a Post Office, you must collect it before you can attend the 'Right to Study Check' or enrol at the University.

 Arriving in the UK